avo-hq/docs.avohq.io/docs/3.0/dynamic-filters.md

 ```

 :::warning
-  Ensure array items are strings, not symbols.
+  Ensure the array items are strings, not symbols.
 :::

 This will make Avo add this new "Filters" button to the <Index /> view of your resource.